-The SAGE 4400 supports a large suite of communication protocols over many different types of communications media.
-Two Ethernet ports and sixteen (16) RS232 ports come as standard hardware.
+The SAGE 3030X supports a large suite of communication protocols over many different types of communications media.
+An Ethernet port (or two if a SAGE 3030M) and sixteen (16) RS232 ports come as standard hardware.
 Three switchable Ethernet ports are optional.
 Also supported is an IRIG-B input on BNC.
 IRIG-B output is supported on all 16 RS-232 ports.